 Do you take CBD oil?
 Did you know its effects can vary depending on how much you use and how often you take it?
 That means you can take some in the morning if you need a little pick-me-up or at night if you need something to calm you down.
-Alternatively, you may want to take it only to relieve symptoms when present or twice a day as a regimen to promote overall health and wellness.
+Alternatively, you may want to take it only for relief, or twice a day as a regimen to promote overall health and wellness.
 So, what is the best time of day to take CBD oil?
 Well, the answer depends on what you’re looking for.

 What Is CBD Oil?

 Before we go over what time of day to take CBD oil, let’s do a little breakdown of what it is for those who don’t know.
-CBD oil is extracted from the cannabis plant and is rich in cannabidiol (CBD).
+CBD oil is extracted from the cannabis plant, or CBD Flower, and is rich in cannabidiol (CBD).
 In fact, the primary active ingredient in CBD oil is CBD, which belongs to a group of compounds known as cannabinoids.
 Cannabinoids can be divided into two groups.

 Endocannabinoids (or endogenous cannabinoids) – These are naturally produced in the human body.